-Serious side effects What to do Symptoms of severe low blood sugar levels: Tell your doctor immediately or disorientation seizures, fits or convulsions loss of consciousness.
-If a severe hypo is not treated, it can cause brain damage and death. go to Accident and Emergency at your nearest hospital if you notice any of these serious cause brain damage and death. side effects.
-Other effects: • skin rashes over a large part of the body • shortness of breath, wheezing • swelling of the face, lips or tongue • fast pulse You may need urgent medical attention or hospitalisation.
-These side effects are very rare. • sweating.
+Serious side effects What to do Symptoms of severe low blood sugar levels: Tell your doctor immediately or go to • disorientation Accident and Emergency at your nearest hospital seizures, fits or convulsions if you notice any of these serious side loss of consciousness. effects.
+If a severe hypo is not treated, it can cause brain damage and death.
+You may need urgent medical attention or hospitalisation.
+These side Other effects: effects are very rare. skin rashes over a large part of the body

+Serious side effects What to do

+shortness of breath, wheezing

+swelling of the face, lips or tongue

+• fast pulse

+• sweating.